waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - XENON (Gastly) caught at Lv 6 (Female) at Turn #13924.
 Sent to Bill's PC.

 ## Training Plan: XENON
-1. Retrieve XENON from Bill's PC.
+1. (Done) Retrieve XENON from Bill's PC.
-2. Deposit Blarney (Sudowoodo) to make room.
+2. (Done) Deposit Blarney (Sudowoodo) to make room.
+3. Heal party at Violet Pokecenter.
-3. Train XENON to Lv 13 (Mean Look) and then to Lv 25 (Haunter).
+4. Train XENON to Lv 13 (Mean Look) and then to Lv 25 (Haunter).